Yomba Shoshone Tribe of the Yomba Reservation: Reservation

-The Yomba Reservation occupies 4718.46 acre in Nye County, Nevada.
+The Yomba Reservation resides 4718.46 acre in central Nye County, Nevada.
 The reservation is divided into two districts: the Upper, including Doyle Ranch, and Lower, including Bowler Ranch.

 History

 The Yomba band ratified their constitution on 20 December 1939, establishing an elected representative government and becoming federally recognized under the 1934 Indian Reorganization Act.
 They are one of several bands of Western Shoshone peoples.